BrightLab-ANVIL/Practice/README.md

 6. *Locally*: Stage these changes **git add [file]** then commit these changes **git commit -m [message]**
 <<<<<<< HEAD
 7. *Locally*: Check remote 'origin' is what you expect (Should be https://github.com/BrightLab-ANVIL/Practice.git) **git remote -v**
 8. *Locally*: You need to check if there have been any changes to origin/master whilst you have been making your changes.
 Whilst in your local master branch, pull any new changes from origin/master **git pull origin master**.
 If it says it is up to date, move to step 10.
 If changes were fetched and merged, move to step 9.
+(Note: sometimes it will say that the master branch is up to date, even though it actually is not.
+It might be best practice to always follow this step to avoid confusion and conflict between branches)
 9. *Locally*: In your new-branch, merge the new changes from master. **git merge master**
 10. *Locally*: If there are no conflicts from step (9), push changes you made in new-branch to your remote **git push origin [new-branch]**
 7. *Locally*: Check remote 'origin' is what you expect (Should be https://github.com/BrightLab-ANVIL/Practice.git) **git remote -v**